Good to know

-- Belonging to Merrell’s line of breathable shoes, the Moab 2 Ventilator is a versatile piece of hiker designed to give wearers a balanced performance on the trail with an airy kind of comfort.
+- Belonging to Merrell’s line of Moab 2 shoes, the Moab 2 Ventilator is a versatile piece of hiker designed to give wearers a balanced performance on the trail with an airy kind of comfort.
 Unlike its predecessor, the original Moab Ventilator, this new model now features an upper made of performance-grade suede leather with mesh panels.
 This improved structure optimizes comfort and breathability.

 - Merrell designers streamlined the hiker’s lacing system.
 Compared with the previous iteration, this new edition comes with one less pair of eyelets.